mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/architecture/index.md

 Figure 1 - Architectural overview

-## Master components for the Kubernetes control plane
+## Components for the Kubernetes control plane

-The native Kubernetes cluster consists of **master components** that provide the cluster’s **control plane** and **worker nodes** that run users' containers and maintain the runtime environment.
+The native Kubernetes cluster consists of **components** that provide the cluster’s **control plane** and **worker nodes** that run users' containers and maintain the runtime environment.

 The master components in your cluster manage activities that affect the cluster as a whole.
 For example, master components handle scheduling and changes to workload requirements in response to cluster events.